Cue Cards Samples with band 8 answers

 Model Answer 1:

-Since settling down in one of the affluent suburbs of my city, my cousin Eric had invited me many times to visit his place, but because of a rather busy schedule from my side, I just couldn’t entertain his request until very recently.
+Since settling down in one of the affluent suburbs of my city, my cousin Eric had invited me many times to visit his place, but because of a rather busy schedule on my side, I just couldn’t keep his request until very recently.
 In fact, I managed to visit his place only a few weeks ago, and I would like to take this opportunity to describe his house here.

 Anyway, even though, I am calling it a “house”, it looks and feels more like a “luxury villa”, as far as I am concerned.
 The single building structure, or the actual residence, could be found there standing only on an area of 2000 square feet, but the empty space, surrounding the building, is probably as large as an average football stadium.